pestrela/music/traktor/README.md

 To reduce cost, both [backwards and forward compatibility](https://www.rainforestqa.com/blog/2017-05-11-common-pitfalls-of-continuous-delivery-deployment-raciness) are dropped.
 Its far far simpler to the developer to just force the user to upgrade **all** components if just **one** them gets upgraded.
-Instead of checking what actually changed, and if the old, unchanged functions, would work just fine with the previous version
+Instead of checking what actually changed, and if the old/unchanged functions would just work fine with the previous version.\
 Typically the server gets updated first, then the client App needs to follow.

 Some years ago changes and all protocols had compatibility in mind, so that the user could continue